 In 2017, Kip Thorne, Rainer Weiss, and Barry Barish were awarded the Nobel Prize for their central roles in creating LIGO and making it a success.

 LIGO Discoveries So Far

-As of November 2021, LIGO has detected roughly 60 black hole mergers.
+As of early 2025, LIGO has detected roughly 90 gravitational wave events.